3 steps to calculate your debt-to-income ratio

 What is a good debt-to-income ratio?

-Because each lender is different, see if you can find what their preferences are.
 Typically, a DTI of 50 percent or more is concerning.
 You don’t have much extra money to spend each month, which means you’ll have a harder time making payments on a loan, let alone other expenses.
-If your DTI is between 36 percent and 49 percent, it’s good but there’s still room for improvement.
+If your DTI is between 36 percent and 49 percent, it’s good, but there’s still room for improvement.
 You might want to consider lowering your DTI before applying for a loan.

 A DTI below 35 percent is good and manageable.
 It shows that you have enough money to take on new debt and pay it back on time.
 If an emergency came up, you most likely wouldn’t fall behind on payments.